colestrode/skellington/README.md

 An array of bots to plug in.
 See [below](#writing-bot-plugins) for details.

+### storage

+A storage module for Botkit.
+Defaults to the local file store.

 ### port

 If passed, will create an express server listening on the port.
 If not set, the express server won't be created.